ICE is at airports during the travel chaos: What agents are and aren’t doing

 As President Donald Trump announced Saturday afternoon that he wanted ICE in airports, DHS officials raced to formulate a plan for deployment.
 And as agents arrived at airports Monday morning, their roles sometimes seemed unclear to onlookers.

-In the Atlanta airport, ICE had a constantly visible presence but did not appear to be helping with check-ins or directing crowds, according to CNN’s Ryan Young.
-One group observed by a CNN producer on Monday appeared to spend several hours largely talking amongst themselves, wandering the floor and getting something to eat.
+In the Atlanta airport, ICE had a constantly visible presence but did not appear to be helping with check-ins or directing crowds, CNN’s Ryan Young said.
+A CNN producer saw one group of ICE agents apparently spend several hours mainly talking among themselves, wandering the floor and getting something to eat.

-Houston airport officials noted in a statement that their security screening procedures would not change.
-They added “decisions regarding ICE personnel and their roles are made at the federal level.”

-“They’ve been kind of standing around the edges, clearly not involved in helping process the thousands of passengers trying to make their way through here,” CNN’s Ed Lavandera reported Monday from Houston.
+At Houston’s George Bush Intercontinental Airport, “They’ve been kind of standing around the edges, clearly not involved in helping process the thousands of passengers trying to make their way through here,” CNN’s Ed Lavandera reported Monday.
 “It’s not exactly clear how they’re helping, how they’re alleviating the pressure that this airport is under.”

+The Houston Airport System has “reassigned hundreds of employees from across our organization – from finance to IT to maintenance – and more to help manage lines and assist travelers,” Director of Aviation Jim Szczesniak said.

 On Tuesday, ICE agents at the Houston airport were passing out water bottles to exhausted travelers in security lines.